snmateen/Behavioral-Cloning/writeup_template.md

 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.
+Then I repeated this process in clockwise direction to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would help in generalizing the model well.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....
+And augmentation step also contains random shearing and noise addition

+![alt text][image8]
+![alt text][image9]

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 41361 number of data points.
+I then preprocessed this data by above mentioned augmentation technique which increased the data points to 124083.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5 as evidenced by mean squared error loss.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.